 Not far from Noah's Ark and Ronnerum stands the triple rune-stone of Odin's Splinters.
 They are part of a grave from the late iron age and form part of the worship of the Æsir.

 The legend of these stones holds the cracks in them are from Odin's sword when he drove his sword through them to tether Sleipnir, his eight-footed steed.

 One of the largest gravesites in Öland at almost two kilometres long, it has approximately 250 graves, with 200 remaining.
 The tombs date from the Bronze and Iron Ages, and the most significant sight is the 30 meters long stone ship.

 On one of Ölands many walking trails, Rönnerums Fornby is hard to reach by car.
-Its location was not on google maps (until it was submitted by Tog's Trek) and the long gravel road is overgrown with grass and plants.
+Its location was not on google maps (until Tog's Trek submitted it), and the long gravel road is overgrown with grass and plants.

 The Karlevi Rune-stone is remarkable for several reasons.
 Dated to the late tenth century, it is a cylinder shape rather than the more common flat stone, with inscriptions all the way around.

-The front is the oldest record of a stanza of skaldic verse in the world and composed in dróttkvætt, the Lordly Meter.
+The front is the oldest record of a stanza of skaldic verse globally and composed in dróttkvætt, the Lordly Meter.

 "Hidden lies the one

 hard-fighting 'wagon-Viðurr' upon